 The Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 came into force on Monday 2 November 2020.

-Please follow the sector guidance for Tourism and Hospitality.
+Please follow the latest sector guidance for Tourism and Hospitality.

 The guidance is for use by the following sectors: